andrew/ultimate-awesome/README.md

 - [Awesome-Private-Browsing](https://github.com/onsitejs/Awesome-Private-Browsing) - A curated list of awesome private web browsing tools, projects, software, ideas, and resources.
 - [awesome-electric-grid-mapping](https://github.com/open-energy-transition/awesome-electric-grid-mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [awesome-bots](https://github.com/Raniazy/awesome-bots) - An Awesome repository around Bots.
-- [awesome-mllm-uncertainty](https://github.com/ruiyang-061x/awesome-mllm-uncertainty) - ✨A curated list of papers on the uncertainty in multi-modal large language model (MLLM).
 - [awesome-computational-neuroscience](https://github.com/sakimarquis/awesome-computational-neuroscience) - An awesome list of computational neuroscience and computational cognitive science.
 - [awesome-blockly](https://github.com/samelhusseini/awesome-blockly) - A curated list of amazingly awesome frameworks, resources and shiny things built on Blockly.
 - [awesome-useless-websites](https://github.com/scriptex/awesome-useless-websites) - A curated list of pointless yet funny websites.